EGO-Tech/starbase-ships/rocker_duo/README.md

 Approach an asteroid by pointing the center rangefinder at an asteroid and activating `Approach`.
 This will guide the ship to around 10m of the asteroid.

-To load asteroids, activate `Tractor Beam` of either side to activate tractor beam and point the beam at an asteroid.
+To load asteroids, activate `Beam` of either side to activate tractor beam and point the beam at an asteroid.
 Once the beam has locked on, use `Load` to use beam to load to a compartment.
 The back compartment should be loaded first followed by the left and right back and finally the the front compartments.
 **The loading of the a compartment will not activate if cargo lock beam of the compartments in front of it is activated**.

 Once the asteroid is in place the cargo lock beam should activate itself and the tractor beam will reset.
 If it does not activate for any reason, you can use `Toggle` to active the cargo lock beam manually and it will also reset the tractor beam.

 All these can be done the automated `Load` function.
 Point the center rangefinder at the asteroid you wish to load and activate `Load`.
-This is activate `Approach`, `Scan` and `Tractor Beam` as well as smartly activating the `Load` of the right compartment.
+This is activate `Approach`, `Scan` and `Beam` as well as smartly activating the `Load` of the right compartment.
 So you can just use `Load` each time and it will load the asteroids to the right compartment in the right order.

+`Unload` will turn of all cargo lock beams on either side.

 ### Other Stuff